apache/hudi/docs/_posts/2021-03-01-hudi-file-sizing.md

 Hudi has a custom partitioner which will be leveraged by the execution engine and records will be distributed according to the assignment done as per the algorithm shown above.

-After this ingestion is complete, except File_8, every other file is nicely sized to its optimum size.
-This process is followed during every ingestion to ensure there are no small files in your Hudi data lake or atleast future ingestions will try to bin pack records to small files to ensure optimum file sizes.
-Thus, your read SLAs will stay within bounds as there are no small files with Hudi.
+After this round of ingestion is complete, all files except File_8 are nicely sized to the optimum size.
+This process is followed during every ingestion to ensure there are no small files in your Hudi data lake.
+This will help keep your read SLA's bounded.

-It’s an operational nightmare to manage this manually or stitch at more frequent intervals and hence hudi provides such auto file sizing capability for your data lakes.
 Hopefully the blog gave you a good sneak peek into how hudi manages small files and assists in boosting your read latencies.